-The right-handed pitcher from Louisiana State University had been a key figure in leading the United States to the gold medal in the 1988 Olympic Games and won the Golden Spikes Award as the nation’s top college player in 1989.
+The right-handed pitcher from Louisiana State University had been a key figure in leading the United States to the gold medal in the 1988 Olympic Games and won the Golden Spikes Award as the nation’s top amateur player in 1989.
 He was drafted No. 1 overall by the Orioles in June 1989 after being given the highest grade ever issued by the Major League Scouting Bureau.

 McDonald went through a protracted contract negotiation with the club; his agent, Scott Boras, wanted McDonald to become the first amateur to ever sign a major-league contract.
 Boras got his wish: McDonald’s three-year, major-league deal netted the pitcher the largest-ever guarantee ($1.2 million) and signing bonus ($350,000) for an amateur.

 McDonald made two minor-league starts before getting the call to the big leagues, where catcher Mickey Tettleton awaited.